Frankism: Scholarly analysis

 Several authorities on Sabbateanism, such as Heinrich Graetz and Aleksander Kraushar, were skeptical of the existence of a distinctive Frankist doctrine.
-According to Gershom Scholem, a 20th-century authority on Sabbateanism and Kabbalah, Kraushar described Frank's sayings as "grotesque, comical and incomprehensible".
+According to Gershom Scholem, a 20th-century authority on Sabbateanism and Kabbalah, Kraushar called Frank's sayings "grotesque, comical and incomprehensible".
 In his classic essay "Redemption Through Sin", Scholem placed Frankism as a later and more radical outgrowth of Sabbateanism.
-In contrast, Jay Michaelson argues that Frankism was "an original theology that was innovative, if sinister" that was, in many respects, a departure from the earlier formulations of Sabbateanism.
+In contrast, Jay Michaelson argues that Frankism was "an original theology that was innovative, if sinister" and in many respects a departure from earlier formulations of Sabbateanism.
 In traditional Sabbatean doctrine, Zevi (and often his followers) claimed to be able to liberate the sparks of holiness hidden within what seemed to be evil.
 According to Michaelson, Frank's theology asserted that the attempt to liberate the sparks of holiness was the problem, not the solution.
 Instead, Frank claimed that the "mixing" between holy and unholy was virtuous.

 Netanel Lederberg claims that Frank had a Gnostic philosophy wherein there was a true God whose existence was hidden by a demiurge.
 This "true God" could allegedly be revealed only through the destruction of the social and religious structures created by the demiurge, thus leading to a thorough antinomianism.
 For Frank, the distinction between good and evil is a product of a world governed by the "false God".
 Lederberg compares Frank's position to that of Friedrich Nietzsche.